MikeIke24/ts-template/README.md

 A development server should open at http://localhost:8080/

-To stop the server just run CTRL+c and hit Y then enter ini the command line.
+To stop the server just run CTRL+c and hit Y then enter in the command line.

 ### Changing Code